hskim27/hskim27.github.io/_pages/publications.md

 *    ["Severe Weather and the Macroeconomy"](https://hskim27.github.io/files/weather_2024.pdf) with Christian Matthes and Toan Phan _(Conditionally Accepted, AEJ:Macro)_

-*    ["On the Macro Impact of Extreme Climate Events in Central America: A Higher Frequency Investigation"](https://www.imf.org/en/Publications/WP/Issues/2022/12/02/On-the-Macro-Impact-of-Extreme-Climate-Events-in-Central-America-A-Higher-Frequency-526284) with Carlos Chaverri, Emilio William Fernandez Corugedo, and Pedro Juarros, _IMF Working Paper_
+*    ["On the Macro Impact of Extreme Climate Events in Central America: A Higher Frequency Investigation"](https://www.imf.org/en/Publications/WP/Issues/2022/12/02/On-the-Macro-Impact-of-Extreme-Climate-Events-in-Central-America-A-Higher-Frequency-526284) with Carlos Chaverri, Emilio William Fernandez Corugedo, and Pedro Juarros, _IMF Working Paper No. 2022/237_

 *    ["Are the Effects of a US Financial Shock on non-US Countries Asymmetric"](https://hskim27.github.io/files/us_financial_shock_asymmetric.pdf)  _Working Paper_